 Career Information for Graduates

 Appliance repair technicians can find work with small appliance stores or large retail chains; they can also start their own businesses.
-The U.S. Bureau of Labor Statistics (BLS) projects that job opportunities for home appliance repairers will decline three percent from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) projects that job opportunities for home appliance repairers will decline two percent from 2018-2028.
 Though most positions only require students to have high school diplomas, candidates who have completed formal education beyond high school may have the best employment opportunities.
-The BLS reported that as of May 2015, home appliance repairers receive an annual mean wage of $38,820.
+The BLS reported that as of May 2018, home appliance repairers receive an annual mean wage of $41,020.

 To advance in the profession, some appliance repair technicians seek voluntary professional certification.
 By successfully passing a certification exam, technicians can earn the Master Certified Appliance Professional credential offered by the Professional Service Association.